 YES.
-The team give you a full safety briefing and are really vigilant.
+The team gives you a full safety briefing and is really vigilant.

 In the safety briefing, they told me to bend my knees and keep them as close to my body as possible to go fast enough to make it to the end.

 Determined, I curled myself into a tight ball and made my way down the zip line.

 I was so near the end but felt myself slowing down.
 All of a sudden, the pulley came to a stop and I ended up going backward and found myself floating above the valley!